BEYOND

 North Carolina Department of Transportation

-• In January 2023, Flytrex’s longtime partner Causey Aviation Unmanned was granted standard part 135 Air Carrier Certification, to operate and complete long-range on-demand commercial drone deliveries in the U.S. Causey Aviation Unmanned is the fifth UAS company to obtain Part 135 certification since August of 2020.
+• In January 2023, Flytrex’s longtime partner Causey Aviation Unmanned was granted standard part 135 Air Carrier Certification, to operate and complete long-range on-demand commercial drone deliveries in the U.S. Causey Aviation Unmanned is the fifth UAS company to obtain part 135 certification since August 2020.

 North Dakota Department of Transportation

-• In November and December 2021, North Dakota Department of Transportation (DOT) and industry partners conducted two live demonstrations for key FAA stakeholders to display the surveillance and communications systems of North Dakota's Vantis network to support UAS operations.
-The team demonstrated the capability of the Mission Network Operations Center (MNOC) to provide air traffic situational awareness to the UAS remote operator via ground-based sense and avoid (GBSAA) radar and automatic depend surveillance-broadcast (ADS-B) antenna.
+• In November and December 2021, North Dakota and industry partners conducted two live demonstrations for key FAA stakeholders to display the surveillance and communications systems of North Dakota's Vantis network to support UAS operations.
+The team demonstrated the capability of the Mission Network Operations Center (MNOC) to provide air traffic situational awareness to the UAS remote operator via ground-based sense and avoid (GBSAA) radar and automatic depend on surveillance-broadcast (ADS-B) antenna.

 The City of Reno

-• In December 2021, Drone America received a Special Airworthiness Certificate – Experimental Category (SAC-EC) for two of their drones in December 2021 in order to build time on the aircraft in effort to achieve eligibility for Market Survey research.
-Market Survey R&D was granted in July 2022 for operations in limited COA areas for the purpose of proving effective use of the aircraft and sensors, and to develop workflows which will eventually be used for public operations.
-This was a major milestone for the operator as it allows them to conduct and learn from tailored research, train their crew, survey the market and advance their planned operations.
+• In December 2021, Drone America received a Special Airworthiness Certificate – Experimental Category (SAC-EC) for two of their aircraft to conduct durability and reliability testing.
+The ability to conduct market survey R&D with the aircraft was granted in July 2022 for operations in limited COA areas for the purpose of proving effective use of the aircraft and sensors, and to develop workflows which will eventually be used for public and commercial operations.
+This was a major milestone for the operator as it allows them to conduct and learn from tailored research, train their crew, survey the market, and advance their planned operations.
+As of June 2023, Drone America has successfully completed internal durability and reliability testing and market survey R&D enabling them to apply to begin commercial operations.

 • Under the BEYOND program, Iris Automation received two BVLOS waivers without the requirement for human visual observers.
 On March 2, 2022, Iris Automation flew 107 miles in one day in honor of part 107, using its Casia X 360° onboard detect-and-avoid system as the sole mitigation for identifying and avoiding traffic.
 The waiver enables small drones to fly BVLOS within authorized airspace in rural, unpopulated areas south of Reno.
 Just one month later Iris received a second waiver this time using its Casia G ground-based collision avoidance system.
 Casia G creates a stationary perimeter of monitored airspace allowing drones to safely perform missions within that area.